hashicorp/terraform/website/source/docs/providers/opc/r/opc_compute_instance.html.markdown

 * `label` - (Optional) The label to apply to the instance.

 * `networking_info` - (Optional) Information pertaining to an individual network interface to be created and attached to the instance.
 See [Networking Info](#networking-info) below for more information.

+* `storage` - (Optional) Information pertaining to an individual storage attachment to be created during instance creation.
+Please see [Storage Attachments](#storage-attachments) below for more information.

 * `reverse_dns` - (Optional) If set to `true` (default), then reverse DNS records are created.
 If set to `false`, no reverse DNS records are created.